Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

   This package provides an interface to browse and download a wide collection of annotation packages and individual resources.
-Much of the data are pre-parsed into `R` / `Bioconductor` objects.
+Much of the data are pre-parsed into _R_ / _Bioconductor_ objects.

-It's worth noting that some annotation packages are tied to a specific genome and others are not.
+It's worth noting that some annotation packages are tied to specific genome builds and others are not.
 The `TxDb` family contain the location of genes/transcripts/exons/etc. based on a given build. `BSgenome` and `SNPlocs` are other examples of build-specific packages.
 Because genome assembly requires piecing together the structure of the whole genome it follows that new builds